tmoris/loopstudios-landing-page/README.md

 <!-- If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more. -->

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [web.dev](https://web.dev/learn/css/) - This helped me learn mordern CSS techniques.
+I really liked the content and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [kevinpowell](https://courses.kevinpowell.co/conquering-responsive-layouts) - This is an amazing course which helped me finally understand responsive web design.
 I'd recommend it to anyone still learning this concept.